Winter Wallcreeper Break 2023

 NOT INCLUDED

-This short break explores several spectacular sites in the Minervois hills on the southern edge of the Haut Languedoc regional park.
+A short winter break looking for Wallcreeper at some spectacular sites in the Minervois hills on the edge of the Haut Languedoc regional park

 The team for this trip combines the local knowledge of a local ornithologist and a resident British tour leader for the logistics

-Local ornithologist and bird guide - French & English
+Local ornithologist and bird guide - French, English & Esperanto

 Philippa Benson - Birding Languedoc